Duck Valley Fishing Report

 Road Conditions

-December 30, 2025-Winter driving advised when weather permits.
-The reservoir access roads mostly dry, however, frozen precipitation is present in some areas, and off-road access roads may be muddy; please use caution as conditions allow.
+April 23, 2026-Winter/Spring driving advised when weather permits.
+The reservoir access roads mostly dry, however, recent precipitation is present in some areas, and off-road access roads may be muddy; please use caution as road conditions allow.
 Please follow all posted speed limits and use caution.

 Shoshone-Paiute Tribes